aleshaleksey/fansys23/base-rules.md

   - It cannot make [STR], [DEX] or [CHA] saves.
   - It cannot use [SKILLS], attacks or cast spells that require the use of its body (including "incantations" and "somatic components").
 - "**Charmed**": A charmed character cannot attack the source of its charm.
 It has disadvantage against [WIS], [CHA], [INT] saves vs it.
 In theory it perceives its words and actions in the most favourable manner.
 In practice players are players.
+  - Charmed creatures have disadvantage on deception rolls vs their charmer.
 - "**Frightened**": A frightened character has disadvantage on to targeted attacks.
 It must use its movement to move away from the source of its fear.
 - "**Poisoned**": Afflicted by a poison.
 This has some core effects and specific effects.
 I don't know what they are.
 - "**Diseased**": Afflicted by a disease.
 This has degrees of effect.
 I don't know what they are.